apla/logsome/README.md

 // `obj` class name and `just launched` suffix will be in console,
 // followed by inspectable `obj` object. `_` is ignored by format,
-// but merged into repoerted data console.log (...sendR1`${{obj}} just launched${_: {loglevel: 'log'}}`);
+// but merged into reported data console.log (...sendR1`${{obj}} just launched${_: {loglevel: 'log'}}`);